openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 2. After completing the above, you’ll land on the “Deployments” page.
 Once the deployment completes (which should only take a few minutes) click on **“Go to Resource”** to go back to the Function App

+  > [!NOTE]
   > You may get an error the first time you attempt this, click create again and it will likely work.

 ##### Part 2: Set up Auth